openownership/data-standard/docs/primer/index.rst

 If a person owns something, they usually have some control over it.
 Owning shares in a company may confer voting rights, for example.
 But ownership and control are sometimes separated - by share classes, contracts, agreements and other mechanisms.
 For example, an executive director might have the right to appoint 60% of the other board members, while having little financial stake in the business.
 There are also situations where a person may not have ownership or significant control but still has a relationship which means they benefit from the activities of an entity - for example, where they can enjoy and use assets owned by the entity.

-For more `information about beneficial ownership transparency <https://www.openownership.org/en/about/what-is-beneficial-ownership-transparency/>`_ and to read `the latest research <https://www.openownership.org/en/research/>`_, visit `the Open Ownership Website <https://www.openownership.org/en/>`_
+For more `information about beneficial ownership transparency <https://www.openownership.org/en/about/what-is-beneficial-ownership-transparency/>`_ and to read `the latest research <https://www.openownership.org/en/research/>`_, visit `the Open Ownership website. <https://www.openownership.org/en/>`_

 .. _whatisbods: